Why We Need More Women Lawyer In India?

 Retaining women lawyer all the way to partnership has been a headache for almost all international law firms and is a perennial debate.
 However, female career progression appears to be rarely talked about within India’s law firms.
 Nevertheless, many women in Indian corporate law have arguably already achieved much greater visibility than their London City or New York Wall Street counterparts.

 Most of the first generation of today’s top female corporate lawyers started their careers at the Bar.
 Indeed, there were few alternatives in the first decades after India’s independence but many nevertheless soon beat a hasty retreat.
 Even beyond overt sexism, however, the general lifestyle of the Bar and.
-Bench is not conducive to the careers of women, many of whom are traditionally also expected to lead a family and household.
+A bench is not conducive to the careers of women, many of whom are traditionally also expected to lead a family and household.

 The rise of Indian corporate law firms may have improved women’s legal career prospects but juggling the demands of transactional law and family is still far from easy.